rodtsan/rbac-react-ts-aspnetcore/README.md

 If you want to create your database by yourself, here is what need to do.

-- Open the file appSettings.json in RS_Services_API folder and change it.
+- Open the file appSettings.json inside the RS_Services_API folder and provide your connection string.

 ```sh
     "DefaultConnection": "YOUR CONNECTION STRING"